Balcony Accident Lawyer

-- The property owner or management company does not perform routine inspections or maintenance to ensure the structural integrity of balconies.
+- The property owner or management company does not perform routine inspections or maintenance to ensure balconies’ structural integrity.
 Most railing accidents can be prevented by simple maintenance and the replacement of failed parts.

 - Injuries to the back and spine.
-Many victims of balcony collapses or railing accidents suffer injuries to their spines upon impact and may become physically impaired as a result.
-In the event that the injury can be treated, it will often result in one or more expensive surgeries followed by a long period of painful rehabilitation.
-The worst case scenario is that the victim is paralyzed for the rest of his or her life.
-Caring for a paraplegic can cost millions of dollars over a lifetime.
+Many victims injured in a balcony collapse or railing accident suffer injuries to their spines upon impact and may become physically impaired as a result.
+In the event that the injury can be treated, it will often result in one or more expensive surgeries followed by a prolonged, painful rehabilitation period.
+The worst-case scenario is that the victim is paralyzed for the rest of his or her life.
+Caring for a person with paraplegia can cost millions of dollars over a lifetime.